DipRabadiya/MoveVoyage/README.md

 ### Security with Spring Security

-The Next Travel Pvt Ltd system employs Spring Security as a core component to ensure robust security measures across the application.
+The Move Voyage system employs Spring Security as a core component to ensure robust security measures across the application.
 Spring Security, a powerful and highly customizable authentication and authorization framework, provides essential security features to safeguard the system.

 #### Key Features and Implementation